povs/ListerBundle/docs/views.md

 $listView->getHeaderRow();

 //Will return iterable of RowViews objects with data values.
-//Param paged - whether results should be paged.
-If false - all results will be returned. (not recommended with big data)
+//Param paged - whether return results for current page only
 $listView->getBodyRows(true);

-//Will return paged object
+//Will return pager object
 $listView->getPager();

 //Will return symfony form object with filter.